 Find Joy in Each Day

 Finding something that brings happiness every day is very important.
 For some this could be sitting on a back deck watching the sun set, while for others it could include eating a favorite food every day.
 Making sure there is one thing a day that brings true happiness can help retirees appreciate being retired, and help them look forward to each new day.
 Happiness is what life is about, so even if it is small, finding joy in each day is critical.

 Retirement can be a great time of life.
 It’s important to find what makes retirement enjoyable, and worthwhile for each person.
-Whether this includes creating a bucket list or moving into a retirement community, discovering valuable ideas for a retirement can be what makes it the best time of life.
+Whether this includes creating a bucket list or moving into a retirement community, spending your retirement meaningfully can be what makes it the best time of life.